Let’s talk education.

 Then the printing press was invented and books became cheaper and cheaper…to the point where they are now free (libraries) or essentially free (used on Amazon).

 Reading the right books is the ultimate lifehack.
 You can get more value from reading and internalising a short list of life changing books than you can from any school or college course.
-So I think the greatest gift you can give your child is reading to them when they are younger.
+The greatest gift you can give your child is reading to them when they are younger.

 As far as I can see, the standard of teaching in state schools has improved significantly since the 1970s when The Escape Artist went to a state comprehensive school.